 Just get good at one or two platforms.

-I do pretty well at Facebook and YouTube.
+I do pretty well on Facebook and YouTube.

 And in any case, different channels are good for different things.